jsdf/goose64/NOTES.md

 - default activity
   - go to location of default activity
   - when in range, do default activity
+  - should rotate between activities in different places to create opportunities to see goose
 - idle state
   - enter eligable state of highest priority